Vietnam probes Blackpink concert organiser over South China Sea map

-HANOI, July 6 (Reuters) - Vietnam has launched an inspection into K-pop group Blackpink's tour organiser's website, ahead of its concert in Hanoi, over criticism from fans that it shows a map of the South China Sea with disputed boundaries.
+HANOI, July 6 (Reuters) - Vietnam has launched an inspection into the website of K-pop group Blackpink's tour organiser, ahead of the group's concert in Hanoi, over criticism from fans that it shows a map of the South China Sea with disputed boundaries.

 The ministry did not immediately respond to questions about the possible outcome of the inspection.
 It was unclear when it would announce its findings.

+Late on Thursday, Brian Chow, CEO of iME, said in a statement that the incident was an "unfortunate misunderstanding".

+"iME quickly reviewed and committed to replace the images that are not suitable for Vietnamese," Chow said in the statement, adding that iME was aware of respecting the sovereignty and culture of all the countries where it had a presence.

-The organiser's website was inaccessible on Thursday but a cached version seen by Reuters and last updated on July 4, shows a vague nine-dash line that encompasses nearly the whole South China Sea.
+The iME website was still inaccessible after the statement but a cached version seen by Reuters and last updated on July 4, shows a vague nine-dash line that encompasses nearly the whole South China Sea.

 Vietnam and China have long had overlapping territorial claims to a potentially energy-rich stretch in the waterway.
 The Southeast Asian country has repeatedly accused Chinese vessels of violating its sovereignty.